anyone2/IndigoPlugin-Voice-Monkey/DEVICES.md

 ---

-# 18) In Indigo, create a Voice Monkey device and then paste in the name
+# 18) In Indigo, create a Voice Monkey device, the name should be the same as configured in Voice Monkey, all the way back at step 3.
+'Loft Tech Echo' in this example
 # leave the Preset IDs blank, unless you are you have skipped a head and configured that
 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Create%20a%20Device/18-Indigo%20-%20Create%20a%20Device.jpeg)